VPAC/superlinux/supercomputingwithlinux.md

 A batch system, often expressed as 'Portal Batch System' or PBS) is the name of a utility software that performs job scheduling by assigning unattended background tasks expressed as batch jobs, among the available resources.
 A batch system typically consists of a resource manager (e.g., TORQUE) and a job scheduler (e.g., Maui, Moab), or a combination (e.g., PBSPro, Slurm).
 The scheduler provides for paramterisation of computer resources, an automatic submission of execution tasks, and a notification system for incidents.
 The resource manager is responsible for managing the resources of the cluter, such as the the availble nodes and processors, memory etc, and to ensure that jobs do not overlap on such resources.

-The original Portable Batch System was developed by MRJ Technology Solutions under contract to NASA in the early 1990s.
+The contemporary Portable Batch System was developed by MRJ Technology Solutions under contract to NASA in the early 1990s.
 In 1998 the original version of PBS was released as an open-source product as OpenPBS.
+OpenPBS, for those truly interested, is still available although not in particularly active development. `http://www.mcs.anl.gov/research/projects/openpbs/`.

-This was forked by Adaptive Computing (formally, Cluster Resources) who developed TORQUE (Terascale Open-source Resource and QUEue Manager).
+OpenPBS was forked by Adaptive Computing (formally, Cluster Resources) who developed TORQUE (Terascale Open-source Resource and QUEue Manager).
 Many of the original engineering team and what commercial property of exists from the original product is now part of Altair Engineering who have their own version, PBSPro.
 In addition to this the popular job scheduler SLURM (Simple Linux Utility for Resource Management) also uses batch script where are very similar in intent and style to PBS scripts.

 In addition to this variety of implementations of batch submission systems in different institutions may also make further elaborations and specifications to their submission filters (e.g., site-specific queues, user projects for accounting).
 This means that job scripts that one may find from other sources are not always completely compatible.
 The user needs to pay attention to what implementation is being used on their system and to determine site-specific options have been enabled.